palewire/go-big-with-github-actions/docs/matrix.md

 ## Breaking our action?

 What happens when we try to scrape a state that doesn't exist in the scraper?
-For example, MN WARN notices are not supported by Big Local News' WARN Scraper.
+For example, `mn` WARN notices are not supported by Big Local News' WARN Scraper.
 Let's try changing our list of scraped states:

 {emphasize-lines="9"}
 ```yaml